muditgarg48/weather_bucket/README.md

 2. The app will fetch the weather and pollution data for the specified location and display it on the screen along with the location coordinates.

-4. The displayed weather information includes the actual temperature, feels like temperature, minimum and maximum temperature of the hour, wind speed, and rainfall for each hour.
+4. The displayed weather information includes the actual temperature, feels-like temperature, minimum and maximum temperature of the hour, wind speed, and rainfall for each hour.

 5. Additionally, the app also informs if the user needs to wear a mask in the upcoming four days according to the pollution data of the location.